Vpag Review

 Adequate

 Vpag is a Brazilian bettor wallet and Pix gateway built by an affiliate company, and that origin explains most of what the product is.
 Grupo Eightroom Vpag, a Porto Alegre affiliate-marketing group with roughly 18 years in betting affiliation, launched the wallet in November 2023 and pitched it to the trade press as an 'affiliation wallet': player acquisition and retention mechanics, cashback, VIP tiers, packaged as a payment method.
-The homepage says it plainly: 'A conta digital do apostador', the bettor's digital account.
+Vpag sells it as exactly that, 'a conta digital do apostador', the bettor's digital account.
 In August 2024 the group's affiliated entity, Pay Instituição de Pagamento S.A., received Banco Central do Brasil authorization as an e-money-issuer payment institution, the same license class Pay4Fun holds, though the consumer-facing operating company (Vpag S.A., incorporated August 2025) is not itself the licensed entity and the wallet has historically run on Fitbank Banking-as-a-Service.
 The rail is Pix and nothing else: no Boleto, no cards, no crypto, one country.
-The client book is more visible than the trade press suggests: Aposta Online (.bet.br) runs a joint Vpag cashback campaign in June 2026, and Vpag's own promo pages list Blaze, Aposta Ganha, Jonbet, B2X, Segurobet and Pixbet as houses where the wallet works.
+The client book runs deeper than the thin trade coverage would suggest: Aposta Online (.bet.br) runs a joint Vpag cashback campaign in June 2026, and Vpag names Blaze, Aposta Ganha, Jonbet, B2X, Segurobet and Pixbet as houses where the wallet works.
 No pricing is published, no user counts exist anywhere, and there is no Trustpilot profile, though Reclame Aqui rates the wallet 'Ótimo' at 8.6/10 with 100% of complaints answered.
 For a Brazil-licensed operator that wants a retention-focused wallet with cashback baked in, Vpag is a real if young option.
 For anyone else it does nothing.

 Quick Info